Skip to main content

 Use a9s Redis with an Application

-To use a9s Redis with an application, create a service instance and bind the service instance to your app.
-For more information about managing service instances, see Managing Service Instances with the cf CLI.
+To use a9s Redis with an application, create a Service Instance and bind the Service Instance to your app.
+For more information about managing Service Instances, see Managing Service Instances with the cf CLI.

 View the a9s Redis Service